-A potential trigger for a pneumonia episode is an inpatient admission or observation or emergency department visit where the primary diagnosis is a pneumonia diagnosis code.
-In addition, an inpatient admission or observation or emergency department visit where the primary diagnosis is a specific septicemia diagnosis code, with a secondary diagnosis code from among the pneumonia trigger codes, also is a potential trigger.
+A potential trigger for an inpatient urinary tract infection episode is an observation or inpatient admission where the primary diagnosis is a UTI code.
+In addition, an observation or inpatient admission where the primary diagnosis is a specific septicemia diagnosis code, with a secondary diagnosis code from among the UTI trigger diagnosis codes, also is a potential trigger.

-To avoid an overlap of episodes, no potential trigger can become an episode trigger during the clean period of a potential trigger for a given patient, i.e., a potential trigger is excluded for being in the clean period of any potential trigger.
+To avoid an overlap of inpatient UTI episodes, no potential trigger can become an episode trigger during the clean period of a potential trigger for a given patient, i.e., a potential trigger is excluded for being in the clean period of any potential trigger.
 A chronological approach is taken, and the first potential trigger of a given patient in a reporting period is identified as the earliest (i.e., the furthest in the past) episode trigger.
 The clean period starts the day after the episode trigger ends and extends for a time period that equals the duration of the pre-trigger window (maximum duration if a flexible pre-trigger window) plus the duration of the post-trigger window.
 If there is no pre-trigger window, the clean period is the length of the post-trigger window.